Blanc reveals misogyny experience at WRU

 The scandal ultimately led to the resignation of former chief executive Steve Phillips, while chair Ieuan Evans and acting chief executive Nigel Walker have ordered an independent taskforce to look into the WRU's culture.

-The programme revealed how Blanc, a UK Government women in finance champion and Sunday Times Businessperson of the Year, stepped down because she felt she was "not being listened to" and the WRU "needed modernisation".
+The programme revealed how Blanc, a UK government Women in Finance champion and Sunday Times Businessperson of the Year, stepped down because she felt she was "not being listened to" and the WRU "needed modernisation".

-In her leaving speech, Ms Blanc recalled a "truly offensive discussion" about reducing the sanctions for an elected WRU member after he had made misogynistic comments in public, including that "men are the master race" and women should "stick to the ironing".
+In her leaving speech, Blanc recalled a "truly offensive discussion" about reducing the sanctions for an elected WRU member after he had made misogynistic comments in public, including that "men are the master race" and women should "stick to the ironing".

 - WRU sexism claims prompt more women to speak out